The computer of the future…

 Everything was nicely packaged

-The unit itself is in really good condition.
+The computer itself is in really good condition.
 Only a few scratches on the outside and it still has a screen protector on it.
 Hell, even the battery still holds a charge and lasts about 70% compared to a new one!
 This is really cool, as a lot of the units up on sale are either broken, noticably worn or just ridiculously overpriced.
 My unit is perfectly fine and went for sale for a reasonable price, considering how rare these are ($230).

 But I wasn’t.